 Turn the oven on and observe the igniter.
 If the igniter glows for more than 90 seconds (or not at all) without igniting the gas flame, it is too weak and needs replacement.

-If you are still troubleshooting why an Electrolux oven won’t heat up, Just-in Time Appliance Repair has highly qualified Electrolux repair technicians that can diagnose the problem and perform the oven repair in a flash.
+If you are still troubleshooting why an Electrolux oven won’t heat up, Just-in Time Appliance Repair has highly qualified repair technicians that can diagnose the problem and perform Electrolux wall oven repair in a flash.
 Give us a call today!